olizzh0105/review-data-source-analysis/assessment.md

 - Device or operating-system information
 - Helpful-vote information

-These fields could support not only basic sentiment classification but also product-level analysis such as version-related sentiment changes, recurring technical issues, and feature feedback.
+These fields could support not only basic sentiment classification but also deeper product-level analysis, such as identifying version-related sentiment changes, recurring technical issues, and feature feedback.

 ### 9.2 Strong Balance Between Richness and Structure

-Amazon provides richer product diversity, but Google Play review data is more standardized because reviews are associated with applications that follow a relatively consistent product structure.
+Amazon provides broader product diversity, but Google Play review data is more standardized because reviews are associated with applications that follow a relatively consistent product structure.

 This consistency may simplify: